 Exposure and Skin Reactions

-Rhus dermatitis is an allergic contact dermatitis, and specifically, a type IV delayed hypersensitive reaction.
+Rhus dermatitis is an allergic contact dermatitis, and specifically, type IV delayed hypersensitive reaction.
 The allergen is an oily substance called urushiol.
 Urushiols are a class of catechols.
 They are benzene rings with two OH groups and a side chain of 15-17 carbons.
 A species of Toxicodendron has a mixture of urushiols that differ by the length and amount of double-bonding in that side chain.
-That mixture varies by species, but if a person has gone through the induction phase with one species, her or she will be sensitive to another species—they are called “cross-reactive allergens.”
+That mixture varies by species, but if a person has gone through the induction phase with one species, he or she will be sensitive to another species—they are called “cross-reactive allergens.”
 All members of the Toxicodendron are cross-reactive, as are several other members of the Anacardiaceae, such as mango, cashews (when not roasted), and probably Schinus (9).

 This type of allergic reaction has two phases.

 1) In the induction phase, the allergen is recognized by the immune system, and then killer-T-cells and suppressor-T-cells are made.
 Because of the need for induction, a person cannot get the dermatitis the first time he or she is exposed (2, 7).

 Specifically, the urushiols bind to proteins on the skin surface.
 If the skin cell happens to be a Langerhans cell (which according to Dr. Epstein, make up perhaps 1/20th of the cells), it recognizes the that the “conjugate” of the urushiol and protein is foreign.
 The Langerhans cells internalize the conjugate, presents fragments in a new form on its surface, and then migrates to the lymph nodes to induce the production of at least four elements: killer T-cells, suppressors (suppressor T-cells and suppressor factors), and memory T-cells.
 These elements circulate through the body.